lrshsl/config/README.md

 #### Install guest editions

 1. Install iso
-	- `sudo pacman -S virtual-guest-iso`
+	- `sudo pacman -S virtualbox-guest-iso`
 	- It will be installed to `/usr/lib/virtualbox/additions/VBoxGuestAdditions.iso`
 2. Mount it from the vm
 3. Open it in a file explorer
 4. Run the executable